 The Institute for Composer Diversity, housed at the State University of New York at Fredonia, is a broad-based center dedicated to the celebration, education, and advocacy of music created by composers from historically underrepresented groups through online tools, research-based resources, and sponsored initiatives.
 The Institute for Composer Diversity works in four distinct arenas:

-Our award-winning Composer Diversity Database allows users to search and browse through almost four thousand composers and our newly-added Christian Michael Folk Wind Band Database, the first of many planned genre-based databases, adds the important ability to search for individual works as well.
+Our award-winning Composer Diversity Database allows users to search and browse through almost four thousand composers and our newly-updated ICD Works Database, featuring two catalogs created by Christian Michael Folk, adds the important ability to search for individual compositions as well.

 Our research projects will gather and curate data from the professional and educational concert worlds and provide simple, straight-forward analyses of current programming and curricular trends.